PHS - Public Health Sciences

 Intended for clinical health care professionals who assume responsibility for managing people in health services organizations.
 Introduces the essential theories, components and issues of human resources management in the health care field.
 Includes, the study of the effectiveness of the human resources management function, employee recruitment, selection, training, performance appraisal, benefits and compensation, employee relations, and relevant legal requirements affecting employment in the healthcare sector.
 Covers issues of contemporary relevance for health services resource departments such as employee health and safety, employee assistance programs, occupational stress and job burnout, use of the internet in the workplace, violence in the workplace, and work/family issues.

 Explores the study of aging and the range of health issues that older persons, their families, their providers and society will face in the next decade.
-Presents an overview on aging from different perspectives: demography, biology, epidemiology of disease, physical and mental health disorders, functional capacity and disability, social aspects of aging, and ethical issues in the care of older individuals.
-Course includes service-learning content.
+Presents an overview on aging from different perspectives: demography, biology, epidemiology of disease, physical and mental health disorders, functional capacity and disability, social aspects of aging and ethical issues in the care of older individuals.
+The course also emphasizes the importance of effective communication across these perspectives.

 PHS 624.
 Community Development Methods (3).